 If you can’t find a lender that offers debt consolidation loans, taking out a home equity loan might be a good idea.
 A home equity loan is a secured loan that uses the equity in your home as collateral.
 You can also take out a general-purpose personal loan—just check that it has a lower interest rate than your other debts.

 Credit card balance transfer

-Similar to a consolidation loan, a credit card balance transfer allows you to transfer debt from multiple credit cards to a single card with a lower interest rate.
+Similar to a consolidation loan, a credit card balance transfer allows you to consolidate credit card debt by transferring balances from multiple credit cards to a single card with a lower interest rate.
 You can use a low-interest credit card that you already have open (if its credit limit is high enough to handle all of your debts) or take out a special balance-transfer credit card.

 Sometimes, you can get balance-transfer credit cards with an introductory 0% APR, meaning that your debt won’t generate interest for a while (several months to several years).
 These cards are useful if you’re close to being able to pay off your credit card debts and the accumulating interest is the main thing standing in your way.

 If you perform a balance transfer, bear in mind that most credit scoring models take into account the amount of credit you’re using (known as your credit utilization rate or debt-to-credit ratio) when calculating your score.
 They look at the balance on each individual card in addition to the total amount you’re using across all of your cards, so you could see a drop in your credit score if you consolidate your debts onto a single card.
 2

 Student loan consolidation and refinancing